Set Purchase Order Exchange Rate

 4. Click Save.

-5. View the newly created purchase order and verify that the custom fields, Custom Currency PO Amount and Custom Currency Exchange Rate, are populated with the correct values.
+5. View the newly created purchase order and verify that the custom fields, Custom Currency PO Amount and Custom Currency Exchange Rate, have the correct values.

 Related Topics